JahirPendhari09/Leetcode/README.md

 # Leetcode-clone

 ## Overview
 This repository contains the code for Leetcode clone App using React and tailwind css.
+Leetode-clone is an online platform where students can practice data structure and algorithm problems.
+It is inspired by LeetCode.

 ## Technologies Used ( Frontend )
   - Javascrit